AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 * VM's service account must have required permissions.
   * `<project-number>`-compute@developer.gserviceaccount.com is the default
   service account.
 Users can also use custom Service Accounts for their setup.
-  * Service Account must have any role providing `compute.instances.get`, `compute.instances.setLabels` and `compute.zoneOperations.get` permissions.
-  These permissions are needed to set VM labels during installation.
-  * Service Account must also have `Storage Object User` role.
+  * Service Account must have `Storage Object User` role on input GCS bucket.
   This is needed to read/write profile traces to GCS.
 * Users must have `Service Account User` role on above service account.
 This is needed to access reverse proxy URL link for visualization.
+* Users must have `Storage Object User` role on input GCS bucket.
+This is needed to validate xprofiler instance state during setup.

 > Summary:
 >